-- 1. Scaling up green finance - 2.
-Slashing fossil finance - 3.
+- 1. Building new low-carbon assets - 2.
+Halting the build-out of high-carbon assets - 3.
 Accelerating the retirement of existing carbon-intensive assets - 4.
 Improving the productivity of existing and new capital stock

 At the same time, anticipating and managing the impacts of energy system changes on workers and communities through better planning, workforce training, and transition support can help to ensure broad access to the benefits of the transition.